customiz3dprints/ThreadBoard/README.md

 - Unlimited canvas
 - Import your boards, or export to share with friends or co-workers (WIP)
 - Styling your notes and strings (WIP)

+## Contributions and Pull-requests

+Pull requests are welcome, and will be reviewed.

 ## AI usage